4: Dollar Exchange Rate from 2008

 Although this was a drop of about 12%, it was considerably less than predicted by some, and not as much as the 26% fall in 2008 (which took place over the space of a couple of months), or the 25% drop over 2 months in 1992.

 By mid-August, 2016, the pound had stablised at around $1.32, but it started to fall again mid-September.
 The announcement of the Brexit timetable in early October added further downward pressure, stabilising at around $1.22 in the middle of the month.

 It is important to note that the rates given here and on the other related pages are the inter-bank rates.
 These are not the rates that you or or I would get when buying dollars ahead of our holidays, or the rates applied to dollar purchases on our credit cards, or indeed the rates necessarily quoted by the media.

 Apart from commission (clear, in the form of a percentage, or hidden, as a reduced exchange rate), the rates you will get are always several percent lower, and usually lag behind the inter-bank rate.

-But to give a rough idea of what difference all this makes to your holiday cash, a change in rate of 1c from, say, $1.97 to $1.98 will result in a saving of about £2.56 for each $1000 you spend.
-However, if the dollar is much lower, a change in rate of 1c from, say, $1.77 to $1.78 will result in a saving of £3.17 on each $1000 - whereas the drop during October, 2008, would have seen $1000 costing about £100 more.
+But to give a rough idea of what difference all this makes to your holiday cash, a change in rate of 1c from, say, $1.55 to $1.54 will result in it costing you about £4 for every $1000 that you spend.
+But the drop during October, 2008, would have seen $1000 costing about £100 more.